Michael Moffett (politician)

 Michael Moffett is an American politician serving as a Republican member of the New Hampshire House of Representatives, and represents the Merrimack 4th district.

-Early life
+Early life, education and military service

-Moffett studied at the University of New Hampshire and Plymouth State College.
+Moffett studied at the Plymouth State College, University of New Hampshire and the University of San Diego.
 Following his studies, he taught in public schools, parochial schools, military schools, and also post-secondary educational institutions.

 Moffett served as a reserve Marine Corps infantry officer and retired as a Lieutenant colonel.
 He was deployed to the Persian Gulf and Afghanistan.

+He was a Jeopardy! contestant where he wore his Marine Corps dress blue uniform.